shanyusuen/genreClassification/README.md

 ## Convolutional Neural Networks

-A convolutional neural network was used for all of the other feature sets for the main reason of extracting relevant features while minimizing computational power.
-For example, the Rhythm Pattern feature set had a total of 1,440 features for each song.
-A neural network would need many thousands of nodes to make sense of these features meaning millions of weights which would be infeasible to train given our memory and computational constraints.
+The Rhythm Pattern feature set had a total of 1,440 features for each song.
+A convolutional neural network was used for the rhythm patterns feature set, as a means of of extracting relevant patterns from the massive two dimensional array of features.
 Using a number of convolutional layers, the feature space was shrunk enough to allow for a reasonably sized neural network to analyze the resulting features.

 In addition, many of these datasets included a temporal dimension that could be simplified using a kernel.
 Convolutional layers are known to be useful when analyzing data across a temporal dimension and we took advantage of that when presented with features spread across a temporal dimension.

 ### Rhythm Pattern

 * Describes sound modulation across 24 frequency bands.
-* Images of rhythm pattern spectrograms

 #### Architecture